SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 split the spatial grid into :math:`N` domains, where :math:`N` is the number of cores.
 Each core would manage its own domain on a separate memory space, and information is communicated between cores using the MPI protocol.
-:program:`Smilei` proposes an more efficient approach: it also decomposes the spatial grid in several domains, but one core is not directly associated to one domain.
+:program:`Smilei` proposes a different approach: it also decomposes the spatial grid in several domains, but one core is not exclusively associated to one domain.

 Let us explain this difference in details.
 :numref:`PatchDecomposition` gives an example of a grid containing 960 cells.
 It is decomposed in :math:`4\times8 = 32` domains, called **patches**.
 Each patch has :math:`5\times6` cells.
-These patch size is actually reasonable for :program:`Smilei`, whereas traditional PIC codes would have much larger domains.
+These patches size is actually reasonable for :program:`Smilei`, whereas traditional PIC codes would have much larger domains.

 The issue is now to decide where these patches will be stored in the memory,